 Well...Here is a brief summary:

-The 146.895 was originally commissioned by a group of 5 hams from the KY and WV areas.
+The 146.895 was originally coordinated in 1992 by KC4KZT with the help of 5 hams from the KY and WV areas.
 Henry Clark, KC4KZT --

 Mike Casebolt, N4QIB -- John Blackburn, WR8D -- Bruce Rosen, KM4QY -- Larry Rosen, WR8M.
 The original